MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 - A direct header is a header that you explicitly `#include` in your code.
 - An indirect header is a header that you don't explicitly `#include`, but that is included by a header file that you do directly include.
 We also say that an indirect header is included `transitively`.

-Include cleanup analyzes your code and determines which headers are not used and which are indirectly included.
+Include cleanup analyzes your code and determines which headers aren't used and which are indirectly included.
 Consider the following header file and the program that uses it:

 ```cpp
 // myHeader.h